-Erin Friess, Assistant Professor; Ph.D., Carnegie Mellon University.
+Erin Friess, Associate Professor; Ph.D., Carnegie Mellon University.
 Workplace communication; designing for usability and user experience.

 Jordan Frith, Assistant Professor; Ph.D., North Carolina State University.
 Appropriation of Internet-enabled mobile technologies and various uses of social media; adoption of location-based social networks, which represent the intersection of those two areas.

 Chris Lam, Assistant Professor; Ph.D., Illinois Institute of Technology.
 Linguistic politeness; quantitative research; computer-mediated communication; collaboration; media choice.

 Kathryn Raign, Associate Professor and Director of the UNT Writing Lab; Ph.D., Texas Christian University.
 Technical communication; classical rhetoric; composition theory.